brackendev/GravatarDemo-Pharo/README.md

 ## Installation

 1. Install and run [Pharo](https://www.pharo.org/).
-2. In a Playground, evaluate:
+2. Evaluate in a Playground:

 ```smalltalk
 Metacello new